iridakos/iridakos.github.io/_posts/2014-10-28-testing-execution-of-filters-with-rspec.markdown

 ---
 layout: post
 title:  "Testing execution of filters with RSpec"
+description: "How to test the execution of controller filters with RSpec."
 date:   2014-10-14 10:00:00 +0300
 preview: "I was working on my application and I wanted to write some RSpec tests for some controllers having `before_filter` for some actions...."
 category: "testing"